Accelerate Your Decision-Making Process

 Building codes are another layer of bureaucracy that rental property owners must proficiently navigate.
 These codes, which often fall under the broader umbrella of property zoning laws, govern the design and construction of buildings.
 As per the International Codes Council, adherence to these codes is essential as they ensure safety and wellness of the occupants.
 However, they may sometimes pose significant operational challenges to property managers.

-These building codes might dictate material standards, fire protection measures, plumbing and electrical systems, or even more specific aspects like stair width or railing heights.
-According to the International Codes Council, regulatory code standards get updated every three years; therefore, properties needing refurbishment must comply with new stipulations, often pushing landlords to continually gauge their properties against the latest building codes.
+Building codes may dictate material standards and fire protection measures.
+They might also specify plumbing and electrical systems, or details like stair width or railing heights.
+Regulatory code standards update every three years according to the International Codes Council.
+Consequently, properties needing refurbishment must comply with new stipulations, often requiring landlords to continually gauge their properties against the latest building codes.

 Challenges of Rental Property Building Code Compliance